blackish-murderer/html-entity-decoder/README.md

 # html-entity-decoder

-replaces every html entity in a string with the corresponding character
+replaces every html entity in a string with the corresponding unicode character

 ## Usage